THE HOUSE (COMMUNITY SPACE & MAIN OFFICE)

 Jenny moved to East Vancouver in 1994, the day after writing her last grade 12 exam in order to intern at New Beginnings Baptist Church.
 During the next 5 years, Jenny developed youth programs at New Beginnings as well as a volunteer team, called Youth Extreme, at Trinity Western University where she earned her B.A.
 After working as a full-time youth worker and seeing kids fall through the cracks of the education system, she returned to university to earn her teaching degree.
 Since 2003 she has developed an afterschool program in the downtown eastside while working at Union Gospel Mission, taught for two years in Driftpile (a Cree community in Northern Alberta) and taught part-time in the Surrey School District from 2006 – 2011.
 As the Executive Director of Inner Hope, Jenny enjoys the challenge of organizational development as well as spending time mentoring youth.
 She loves to read, play tennis, visit with family and friends and cheer youth on at their sports games.

 Director of Programs

 778.558.5385 | email@example.com

 Dara’s heart for Vancouver comes from growing up in an environment where love of others was central and kingdom care was key.
-She is a Vancouver local with several years of experience working in non-profits around our city in areas of communications’ and administration.
+She is a Vancouver local with several years of experience working in non-profits around the city in areas of communications’ and administration.
 Dara has a particular passion for supporting Vancouver’s youth and families.
 She is thrilled to join the vibrant Inner Hope team.
 She loves the strong focus on community and is very happy to be part of it.
 A few of things that Dara enjoys (that are not work-related) are her husband (Ben), her church (First Baptist, Vancouver), all things sweet, coffee, gardening, hiking, camping, and games.

 778.895.HOPE (4673) | firstname.lastname@example.org